-A unique conservation project to establish a new wildlife reserve in the heart of Africa.
+A unique conservation project to establish a new nature reserve in the heart of Africa.

 Wildlife & Wilderness Africa is a truly unique project that aims to acquire an area of land in the heart of Africa's wilderness, for the benefit of wildlife.